-This test looks at the inside of the airways.
+A bronchoscopy looks at the inside of the airways.
 Your doctor puts a narrow, flexible tube called a bronchoscope down your throat and into the airway.
 The tube has a light at the tip and an eye piece so that the doctor can see inside.

-You usually have this test as an outpatient under local anaesthetic.
+You usually have this test as an outpatient, or day case, under local anaesthetic.
 This means you are awake for the test, but your throat is numbed.
 If you are very anxious about having the test let your doctor know at least a week in advance.
 They may be able to arrange for you to have a general anaesthetic or an injection of a sedative into a vein.
 If you have an anaesthetic or sedative, you may need to stay in hospital overnight.
 This depends on the time of day you have the test and on your general health.

 If you are going to have sedation or an anaesthetic, your doctor will ask you not to eat or drink anything on the morning of the test.
 When you arrive at the outpatient department, a nurse may ask you to change into a gown or you may be able to stay in your own clothes.
 Then your nurse will show you into the test room.
 Once you are lying on the couch, you will have a sedative to help you relax.
 Just before the test, the doctor sprays a local anaesthetic onto the back of your throat.

 The doctor puts a long, thin, flexible tube called a bronchoscope either down your nose, or into your mouth and down the airway.
 This will be a bit uncomfortable, but it doesn't last long.
 The doctor then looks for anything abnormal and can take tissue samples (biopsies) for testing.
 They can take photographs of the inside of your airways if necessary.